 Timothy Prickett Morgan

-Timothy Prickett Morgan is President of Guild Companies Inc and Editor in Chief of The Four Hundred.
+Timothy Prickett Morgan is President of Guild Companies Inc and Co-Editor of The Four Hundred.

 He has been keeping a keen eye on the midrange system and server markets for three decades, and was one of the founding editors of The Four Hundred, the industry’s first subscription-based monthly newsletter devoted exclusively to the IBM AS/400 minicomputer, established in 1989.